Henry III of England: Jewish policies

-Personal rule (1234–58)
+Personal rule (1234–1258)

 Marriage

 Henry investigated a range of potential marriage partners in his youth, but they all proved unsuitable for reasons of European and domestic politics.
 In 1236 he finally married Eleanor of Provence, the daughter of Ramon Berenguer IV, Count of Provence, and Beatrice of Savoy.
 Eleanor was well-mannered, cultured and articulate, but the primary reason for the marriage was political, as Henry stood to create a valuable set of alliances with the rulers of the south and south-east of France.
 Over the coming years, Eleanor emerged as a hard-headed, firm politician.
 Historians Margaret Howell and David Carpenter describe her as being "more combative" and "far tougher and more determined" than her husband.

 The marriage contract was confirmed in 1235 and Eleanor travelled to England to meet Henry for the first time.
 The pair were married at Canterbury Cathedral in January 1236, and Eleanor was crowned queen at Westminster shortly afterwards in a lavish ceremony planned by Henry.
 There was a substantial age gap between the couple – Henry was 28, Eleanor only 12 – but historian Margaret Howell observes that the King "was generous and warm-hearted and prepared to lavish care and affection on his wife".
 Henry gave Eleanor extensive gifts and paid personal attention to establishing and equipping her household.
 He also brought her fully into his religious life, including involving her in his devotion to Edward the Confessor.
-One recorded incident states that, when she and Henry were residing at Woodstock Palace in 1238, Henry III survived an assassination attempt on his life because he was having sex with Eleanor and was not in his chambers when the assassin broke in.